motion/orbit/projects/blog/src/pages/update-one/index.md

 We wanted to focus on building a better knowledge tool, but it became clear having Orbit in the cloud or on-prem would force us to build a good sales team, and take resources away from the already very hard task of a building a difficult product.

-The solution we found came out of frustration with this tension, and out of a realization: todays computers are powerful, and todays NLP is orders of magnitude faster and easier than just a couple of years ago.
+The solution we found came out of frustration with this tension, and out of a realization: today's computers are powerful, and today's NLP is orders of magnitude faster and easier than just a couple of years ago.
 Could do it all on-device?

 <div class="graphic">
   <div style="margin: auto;  max-width: 100vw;">